-You can also visit the SSA's website at SocialSecurity.gov/online/ss-5.pdf, and then click on "Noncitizen."
+You can also visit the SSA's website at www.ssa.gov/ssnumber/, and then enter "Noncitizen" in the search box.

 If you are required to include another person's SSN on your return and that person does not have and cannot get an SSN, enter that person's ITIN.

 An ITIN is for tax use only.
 It does not entitle you to social security benefits or change your employment or immigration status under U.S. law.
 For more information go to IRS.gov/Individuals/International-Taxpayers/Taxpayer-Identification-Numbers-TIN.

 Generally, you are considered a resident alien if you meet either the green card test or the substantial presence test for 2018.
 You are considered a nonresident alien for the year if you do not meet either of these tests.
 For more information on resident and nonresident alien status, see Pub.
 519.

 You are a resident alien for tax purposes if you are a lawful permanent resident of the United States at any time during 2018.
 You are a lawful permanent resident of the United States if you have been given the privilege, under U.S. immigration laws, of residing permanently in the United States as an immigrant.
 You generally have this status if the U.S. Citizenship and Immigration Services (USCIS) (or its predecessor organization, the Immigration and Naturalization Service) has issued you an alien registration card, also known as a green card.

 Substantial presence test.